 For more information, please see our Messaging TwiML documentation.

 MMS capability can also be added Twilio US short codes.
 An additional one-time fee is required if you would like to add MMS capability to your new or existing short code.
 Please see our FAQ on pricing for picture messaging over short codes for more information.

-Receiving MMS messages in United States and Canada
+Receiving MMS messages

 If you own an MMS-enabled phone number, your phone number is capable of receiving MMS messages from US and Canada long code phone numbers.
 Make sure your number is configured to receive messages.